Steve-Tech/ip-info/README.md

 ## JSON API

-A JSON API is available at `/json` which returns some extra information in addition to that shown on the webpage.
+A JSON API is available at `/json` which returns some extra information in addition to that shown on the webpage, although it cannot show browser-detected IPv4/IPv6 addresses.
 The site will also respond with JSON if the `Accept: application/json` header is sent with the request.